FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/maxtrans_use_cases.md

 > **Note**
 >
-> A good rule of thumb is to set this value to 1.
+> Note: A good rule of thumb is to set this value to 1.

 ### Negative impact on transfer times